Azareal/Gosora/README.md

 * Go 1.8

-* MariaDB (or any other MySQL compatible database engine)
+* MariaDB (or any other MySQL compatible database engine).
+We'll allow other database engines in the future.

 * github.com/go-sql-driver/mysql For interfacing with MariaDB.